 Every branch has its own vocabulary.

-Our aim here is to explain a few of the specific terms relating to decorative wood, panelling, parquet flooring, cladding and decking.
+Our aim here is to explain a few of the specific terms relating to decorative wood, panelling, parquet flooring and decking.

 Butt joint: End to end gluing of two or more strips of solid wood.
 All structural defects are removed, and it offers great mechanical resistance.
 This enables large wood lengths to be created thanks to a manufacturing process which glues short pieces connected by joints.